kandarpkakkad/30-Day-Challenge-CPP/README.md

 3. Count trailing zeros in factorial of a number
 4. Find GCD in Log N
 5. Grid Unique Paths
+6. GCD of strings
-6. Go through Puzzles from GFG (Search on own)
+7. Go through Puzzles from GFG (Search on own)

 ### Day 4 -> Hashing